Top 5 Promotional Product Designs That Will Work

 Is your product being purchased online?
 In a shopping mart?
 A departmental store?
 These questions are essential to understanding how you want to package your product.
 You might consider packaging your product differently if it is going to be sold in a shopping mart than if it’s going to be sold online.
 For example, a product that is sold online should not have a lot of extra space since the product might get damaged while shipping.
 In contrast, those in a shopping mart would require you to create an eye-catching packaging design that makes the product stand out from the rest.

 The most important of creating a packaging design is to know your audience.
-Who are the people buying your product will help you come up with an ideal design that is targeted towards your target audience.
+Who are the people buying your product will help you come up with an ideal design that is targeted toward your target audience.
 For instance, products for the elderly might require the usage of larger text while products for kids may require you to use bright colors that are catchy for them.
 You may also have a look at Why should you outsource your packaging designs?

 5 Components of Packaging Design